Jesus-Octavio/TFM/README.md

 On the basis of a combination of such theoretical developments and data analysis, the aim of this Master's Degree Thesis is to provide a software that allows to adjust various parameters to further investigate situational changes and future scenarios.
 The results will be illustrated by applying the model to a specific set of municipalities in Cantabria and using an educated guess for the parameters.

-### Keywords: \textit{Depopulation Problem, Digital Twin, Individual, Agent-Based Model, Decision-Making, Theory of Planned Beaviour.}
+### Keywords: Depopulation Problem, Digital Twin, Individual, Agent-Based Model, Decision-Making, Theory of Planned Beaviour.

 # Modelo de Gemelos Digitales para el Estudio del Fenómeno del Despoblamiento en Cantabria.